mohammad-ahsan/django-adminrestrict/README.rst

     :alt: Latest PyPI version

 ``django-adminrestrict`` enables you to block access to the Django admin pages unless requests come from specific IP addresses.
+This is block on `GET` request and custom 403.html template can be used with this package.

 Requirements